Order MusicReport a Performance

 Cantamus at Iowa State University (SSAA)

-Premiere: December 6, 2003 in Minneapolis, MN.
-The Dale Warland Singers with Linda Chatterton, flute
+Premiere date: December 6, 2003 in Minneapolis, MN.

-Published by: G. Schirmer: Dale Warland Choral Series, #50486492
+Published by: G. Schirmer: Dale Warland Choral Series (SATB: #50486492)

-Score Sample: PREVIEW THE SCORE
+Score Sample: PREVIEW THE SATB SCORE - or - PREVIEW THE SSAA SCORE

 REVIEWS (Click to view/hide)